londelec/leandcxmlman/source/sections/Modbusma/Hardcoded.rst

      :desc,80: Description

    * :attr:     BCDI16
      :desc:     Brainchild Digital Input (16) module DI16.
-Information objects are automatically created for this device as follows: DI=16, AI=0, DO=0, AO=0
+Data points are automatically created for this device as follows: DI=16, AI=0, DO=0, AO=0

    * :attr:     BCAIIS8
      :desc:     Brainchild isolated Analog Input (8) module AIIS8.
-Information objects are automatically created for this device as follows: DI=0, AI=8, DO=0, AO=0
+Data points are automatically created for this device as follows: DI=0, AI=8, DO=0, AO=0

    * :attr:     LEDOM16
      :desc:     Londelec Digital Output (16) module DOM16.
-Information objects are automatically created for this device as follows: DI=0, AI=0, DO=16, AO=0
+Data points are automatically created for this device as follows: DI=0, AI=0, DO=16, AO=0

    * :attr:     LEIODC-C32-3100
      :desc:     Londelec LEIODC-C32-3100 unit.
-Information objects are automatically created for this device as follows: DI=12, AI=0, DO=4, AO=0
+Data points are automatically created for this device as follows: DI=12, AI=0, DO=4, AO=0

    * :attr:     LEIODC-X32-3100
      :desc:     Londelec LEIODC-X32-3100 unit.
-Information objects are automatically created for this device as follows: DI=12, AI=0, DO=4, AO=0
+Data points are automatically created for this device as follows: DI=12, AI=0, DO=4, AO=0

    * :attr:     LEIODC-X10-3100
      :desc:     Londelec LEIODC-X10-3100 unit.
-Information objects are automatically created for this device as follows: DI=12, AI=0, DO=4, AO=0
+Data points are automatically created for this device as follows: DI=12, AI=0, DO=4, AO=0

+   * :attr:     LEIODC-X32-4000
+     :desc:     Londelec LEIODC-X32-4000 unit.
+Data points are automatically created for this device as follows: DI=16, AI=0, DO=0, AO=0

+   * :attr:     LEIODC-X10-4000
+     :desc:     Londelec LEIODC-X10-4000 unit.
+Data points are automatically created for this device as follows: DI=16, AI=0, DO=0, AO=0

+   * :attr:     LEIODC-X32-0400
+     :desc:     Londelec LEIODC-X32-0400 unit.
+Data points are automatically created for this device as follows: DI=0, AI=0, DO=16, AO=0

+   * :attr:     LEIODC-X10-0400
+     :desc:     Londelec LEIODC-X10-0400 unit.
+Data points are automatically created for this device as follows: DI=0, AI=0, DO=16, AO=0

+   * :attr:     LEIODC-X32-2200
+     :desc:     Londelec LEIODC-X32-2200 unit.
+Data points are automatically created for this device as follows: DI=8, AI=0, DO=8, AO=0

+   * :attr:     LEIODC-X10-2200
+     :desc:     Londelec LEIODC-X10-2200 unit.
+Data points are automatically created for this device as follows: DI=8, AI=0, DO=8, AO=0

    * :attr:     THT2
      :desc:     Papouch THT2 thermometer.
-Information objects are automatically created for this device as follows: DI=0, AI=1, DO=0, AO=0
+Data points are automatically created for this device as follows: DI=0, AI=1, DO=0, AO=0

    * :attr:     Other
      :desc:     Undefined, none of hardcoded device types will be used